nsapkota417/nsapkota417.github.io/_pages/about.md

 * 05/2025: 👨🏻‍💻👨🏻‍💻 Started Data Science and AI internship at **IBM**
 * 02/2025: 📚📚 1 paper accepted to **Nature Scientific Reports**
 * 01/2025: 👨🏻‍💻👨🏻‍💻 Started Computational Pathology and AI internship at **Mayo Clinic**
 * 08/2024: 🎓🎓 Successfully defended my Ph.D.
-Candidacy Exam and received my M.S. degree.
+Candidacy Exam and received my M.S. degree in Computer Science and Engineering.
 * 06/2024: 📚📚 1 paper accepted to **MICCAI 2024**
 * 05/2024: 🎉🎉 Received a travel grant from the organizers of ISBI 2024
 * 02/2024: 📚📚 4 papers accepted to **ISBI 2024** (3 orals, _15% acceptance rate_)